Lecturer in Statistical Machine Learning

 Department of Computing, Imperial College London

-Marc Deisenroth is a Lecturer (equivalent to an Assistant Professor in the US) in Statistical Machine Learning at the Department of Computing, Imperial College London.
-Since September 2016, Marc has been an advisor to PROWLER.io, a Cambridge-based startup.
-Prior to his appointment, he was an Imperial College Research Fellow (09/2013–06/2015), Group Leader at TU Darmstadt (12/2011–08/2013), and Research Associate at the University of Washington and Intel Labs Seattle (02/2010–12/2011).
-Marc was awarded a PhD in Machine Learning in 2009.
-His supervisor was Carl Edward Rasmussen.
+Marc Deisenroth is a Lecturer (equivalent to an Assistant Professor in the US) in Statistical Machine Learning at the Department of Computing, Imperial College London, and the PI of the Statistical Machine Learning Group.
+Since September 2016, Marc has also been an advisor to PROWLER.io, a Cambridge-based startup.

 Marc was Program Chair of EWRL 2012, Workshops Chair of RSS 2013 and received Best Paper Awards at ICRA 2014 and ICCAS 2016.
 He is a recipient of a Google Faculty Research Award and a Microsoft PhD Scholarship.
 Marc's research interests center around data-efficient and autonomous machine learning.